rietta/git_time_extractor/readme.md

     -i, --repo-path REPOPATH
     -o, --out OUTPUT_CSV
     -c, --max-commits MAX_COMMITS    Maximum number of commits to read from Git.
+Default: 10000 -y, --year YEAR                  Filter for commits in a given four digit year, such as 2015 or 2014.
+Default: Records for all years.
-Default: 10000 -e INITIAL_EFFORT,               Initial Effort before each commit, in minutes.
+    -e INITIAL_EFFORT,               Initial Effort before each commit, in minutes.
 Default: 30 --initial-effort
     -m, --merge-effort MERGE_EFFORT  Effort spent merging, in minutes.
 Default: 30